othis001/javascript/README.md

 # Javascript Samples

-This is a collection of javascript programs.
+This is a collection of some of my javascript programs.

 ## drMario